oddbullet/PomodoroTimer/README.md

 # Pomodoro Timer
 This project is a web-based timer that uses the Pomodoro technique to boost productivity and focus.
-The Pomodoro method divides work periods (commonly 25 minutes) into defined sessions: a focused work interval, a short rest period, and, after several cycles, a longer break to refresh your mind.
+The Pomodoro method divides work periods (commonly 25 minutes) into defined sessions a focused work interval, a short rest period, and, after several cycles, a longer break.
 This implementation is designed to help you manage time effectively, reduce burnout, and track your progress through each cycle.

 # Features
 - Customizable Intervals: Allow users to adjust the duration of the focus period, as well as short breaks and long breaks.